 Oh, and you may even find yourself thinking about how they’ve gotten much better looking since the last time you set your eyes on them.
 If this happens to you, you’re probably not over your ex.

 10. You still see them in your future

-Everyone plans, and at some point, we all daydream about the ideal future we see for ourselves.
+Most people make plans, and at some point, we may daydream about the ideal future we see for ourselves.

 However, if they still hold a significant position in your future (and your future plans), it is quite possible you’re still in love with your ex.